LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if the *itype* argument is not recognized or the interpolation module has already been initialized

+   **Notes:**
-   **Notes:** The Hermite interpolation module is described in the Section :numref:`Mathematics.Interpolation.Hermite`, and the Lagrange interpolation module is described in the Section :numref:`Mathematics.Interpolation.Lagrange`.
+      The Hermite interpolation module is described in :numref:`ARKODE.Mathematics.Interpolation.Hermite`, and the Lagrange interpolation module
+      is described in :numref:`ARKODE.Mathematics.Interpolation.Lagrange`.

       This routine frees any previously-allocated interpolation module, and re-creates one according to the specified argument.
 Thus any previous calls to :c:func:`ARKStepSetInterpolantDegree()` will be nullified.

-   This routine may only be called *after* the call to :c:func:`ARKStepCreate()`.
+      This routine may only be called *after* the call to :c:func:`ARKStepCreate`.
       After the first call to :c:func:`ARKStepEvolve()` the interpolation type may not be changed without first calling :c:func:`ARKStepReInit()`.

       If this routine is not called, the Hermite interpolation module will be used.